csariyildiz/csariyildiz.github.io/_posts/2023-01-01-about-this-blog.md

 Tutorial
   Technical
-    English "\tutorials" : Will be static.
+    English "\tutorials-en" : Will be static.
-    Turkish "\notlar" : Will be static
+    Turkish "\tutorials-tr" : Will be static Non-Technical
-  Non-Technical
-    English "tutorials-c" : Will be static.
+    English "\notes-en" : Will be static.
-    Turkish "notlar-c" : Will be static.
+    Turkish "\notes-tr" : Will be static.
   Archive "tutorials-archive"

 Tags (\tags)